vemonet/rdflib-endpoint/README.md

 `rdflib-endpoint` can also be used directly from the terminal to quickly serve a RDF file as a SPARQL endpoint.

-It has been built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).
+Built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).
 Tested for Python 3.7, 3.8 and 3.9

 ## 📥 Install the package